Need Help? Give us a call.

 If you’re looking for an alternative to Authorize.Net for your business, and you don’t need any physical payment processing, we suggest you look to PayPal for business.

-PayPal won’t charge your business a monthly access fee—they’ll simply charge you a transaction-based fee of 2.7% for each mobile or in-store payments, and 3.5% plus $0.15 for every keyed-in payment.
+PayPal won’t charge your business a monthly access fee—they’ll simply charge you a transaction-based fee of 2.7% for each mobile or in-store payment, and 3.5% plus $0.15 for every keyed-in payment.

-Plus, through PayPal you can make online payments and invoice any other business you work with, and this will only cost your business 2.9% of the payment value plus $0.30.
+Plus, through PayPal, you can make online payments and invoice any other business you work with, and this will only cost your business 2.9% of the payment value plus $0.30.
+Additionally, PayPal can work with a variety of different processors, merchant account providers, and shopping carts.

 All in, PayPal’s transparent fee structure is a breath of fresh air when compared to the complicated Authorize.Net fees you would have to deal with should you opt for the AuthNet gateway.